Capital Cost Allowance Calculator

 What is capital cost allowance (CCA) in Canada?

 Capital Cost Allowance (CCA) is the Canadian tax deduction for the depreciation of depreciable property — buildings, equipment, vehicles, and computers.
 The CRA assigns each asset type to a class with a specific annual rate.
 CCA is calculated using the declining balance method: apply the class rate to the Undepreciated Capital Cost (UCC) of the asset each year.
-In the year of purchase, the half-year rule limits your deduction to 50% of the normal amount.
+In the year of purchase the half-year rule normally limits your first-year deduction to 50% of the normal amount — but for eligible property acquired after 2024, the Reaccelerated Investment Incentive Property (RIIP) rules can suspend the half-year rule and increase the first-year allowance.

 Calculate Your CCA Deduction